wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 – Flow diagram of major system components, and mockups of any user-facing interfaces (crowdworkers and end-users)

-– your planned evaluation and success metrics.
+– your planned evaluation and success metrics. - Ruben

 The project idea documents must be delivered by Week 4.